 I've had the opportunity to produce stage shows and to be in them.
 They are unquestionably some of the most memorable, skill and character building experiences I've been involved in school.
 I remember the hard work, planning and execution these events embodied and how satisfying it was to complete them with quality performances.
 I've also experienced those same feelings and observed the same satisfaction when my students were involved in other authentic learning events, whether that is The Egg Drop Project, Medieval Market Living Museums, Roman Dinner Theatres or premiering an 8mm student produced Claymation Production.
 It's the process of authentic learning events that brings education to life.

-A grade five teacher once shared a wonderful presentation of student written and recorded persuasive "Saving Energy" stories with me.
+A grade five teacher once shared a wonderful collection of student written and recorded persuasive "Saving Energy" stories with me.
 They even designed CD covers in art lessons for their project.
 The work, learning and planning by teacher and student was tremendous.
 Upon being asked however, "What did you do with all that great work" she replied she'd listened to the CD in class and put the CD covers up on the bulletin board.
 This is a great example of integrated learning but it's not authentic learning.

 Is it realistic to think that authentic learning of this nature can be done, ongoing, throughout the school year?
 Maybe one day it may but realistically, of course not.
-With the current school classroom structures, resources, timetabling, standardized test demands, administration directives and the plethora of curriculum expectations as they are it's almost impossible to do.
+With the current school classroom structures, resources, timetabling, standardized test demands, physical classroom limitations, administration directives and the plethora of curriculum expectations as they are it's almost impossible to do.
 If, however, an educator can attempt one or two authentic learning events in a school year then that's a fantastic start.
 At year's end you and your students won't regret it and it won't be long until you're looking forward to starting your next.
 There are different degrees of authentic learning events from simulations shared with your community to complete, real world integrations.
 Start small, then develop your authentic learning undertakings over the years to come.

 It's All in the "Doing"